ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ## Document set management
 {: #wks_mamanagedata}

-Use the right sets of data to test and train the annotator component at the right time.
+Use the right sets of data to test and train the model at the right time.

-The documents that you add to the system must be allocated to the following system-level data sets when you create a machine learning annotator:
+The documents that you add to the system must be allocated to the following system-level data sets when you create a machine learning model:

 - **Training set**

-    A set of documents that have been annotated through pre-annotation or by human annotators that is used to train the annotator component.
+    A set of documents that have been annotated through pre-annotation or by human annotators that is used to train the model.
 The goal of the training set is to teach the machine learning model about correct annotations, which includes teaching the model through text that was not annotated.

 - **Test set**

-    A set of annotated documents that is used to test the trained annotator component.
+    A set of annotated documents that is used to test the trained model.
 After you run a test on the test set, perform a detailed diagnostic-purposed error analysis of the results.
 Close analysis helps you find weaknesses in the current model that can be addressed.

 - **Blind set**

     A set of annotated documents that is set aside and used to test the system periodically after several iterations of testing and improvement have occurred.
-To prevent accuracy from being tainted (for example, by making changes based only on annotations in known documents), blind data should be data that has not previously been viewed by users involved with creating the annotator component.
+To prevent accuracy from being tainted (for example, by making changes based only on annotations in known documents), blind data should be data that has not previously been viewed by users involved with creating the model.
 Reported results should come only from tests that are run on blind data.
 After you run a test on the blind set, look at only the most high-level scores, such as the overall mention and relation F1 scores.
 You don't want to learn too many details about the performance or it might influence the improvements that you choose to make to the model.

 The goal of {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} is to enable large teams to work together to build models.
 As such, it assumes that models are being produced by a team that includes a group of human annotators and a separate person or group of people that builds and tests the model, and makes improvements to it.
 Due to this assumption, the application is configured to push an equally proportioned grouping of documents from a single document set into the test, train, and blind sets.
 However, if your team is not segregated - if the people doing human annotation are also reviewing model test results in detail, for example - then you might need to change the allocation of documents into these sets to more explicitly separate the documents that are being used in each one.